KamilaAzul/Soilmate-Plants/README.md

 ![Colours Palete](./assets/readme/extras/watches_clocks_color_palete.png)<br>

-- The colour scheme is kept simple by opting for a combination of white text set against the image background and black text set against the white background.
-The navbar was set on a white background and a light grey on the bottom.
-The interactive colour is used for icons and the website logo.
-Yellow is used for the "Buy Now" buttons and red is used to the "Discover More" buttons.
-The Dark grey was used for the website footer.
-This contrasts with the rest of the website.
+- Since the website is a shop that sells flowers, the colors refer to the theme.
+The colors are warm and inspired by nature, dominated mainly by various shades of green and white.The contrast is maintained so that the content is clearly visible and easy to find, and the website is pleasant to use.

 #### Typography

-- The Montserrat font is used as the main font for the whole project.
+- The Lato font is used as the main font for the whole project.
 The Kaushan font is used to display the website logo.

 #### Imagery